TEMPLATE LANGUAGE TO INCLUDE IN SYLLABI:

 November 1Diwali (also celebrated by Jains and Sikhs)

-Muslim student may require observance on the following days:
+Muslim students may require observance on the following days: